Gustav-Simonsson/orchid-docker/README.md

 docker image build -t orchid:0.1 .
 ```

-The build takes 20-30 minutes and downloads over 7GB of data.
+The build downloads over 7GB of data and can take 20+ minutes to complete.